jrobador/data_science/MIT+SCIKITLEARN:fundamentals/model_selection_evaluation/README.md

 Cross-validation has the following scheme:
 ![grid_search_cross_validation](https://scikit-learn.org/stable/_images/grid_search_cross_validation.png)

+### Different cross validation strategies

+#### K-Fold

+KFold divides all the samples in groups of samples, called folds (if k=n this is equivalent to the Leave One Out strategy), of equal sizes (if possible).
+The prediction function is learned using k-1 folds, and the fold left out is used for test.

+#### Repeated K-Fold

+RepeatedKFold repeats K-Fold n times.
+It can be used when one requires to run KFold n times, producing different splits in each repetition.
+It works if you want to compute standard deviation in the experiments.

+#### Leave One Out (LOO)

+LeaveOneOut (or LOO) is a simple cross-validation.
+Each learning set is created by taking all the samples except one, the test set being the sample left out.
+Thus, for n samples, we have n different training sets and n different tests set.
+This cross-validation procedure does not waste much data as only one sample is removed from the training set.

+LOO cross-validation, although exhaustive, is more computationally expensive and tends to have high variance.
+In comparison, k-fold cross validation (with k=5 k=5 or k=10) is more efficient and provides more stable estimates of the generalization error.
+For these reasons, k-fold is generally the preferred choice for model selection and performance evaluation.

 ## Tuning hyper-parameters of an estimator

 ## Tuning the decision of threshold for class prediction

 ## Metrics and scoring: quantifying the quality of predictions